This article was first published on 31 January 2020 and has been updated.

-If you are a self-employed professional such as a freelancer, gig economy worker or start-up entrepreneur, you would not be receiving a fixed monthly salary like workers who work in a regular company.
+If you are a self-employed person such as a freelancer, gig economy worker, property and insurance consultant or start-up entrepreneur, you would not be receiving a fixed monthly salary like workers in a regular company.
 However, just like everyone else who is working in Singapore, you still have to file your personal income taxes based on the income that you earn from your self-employed profession.

-In this article, we will explain what you need to know when it comes to meeting your tax obligations as a self-employ individual.
+In this article, we will explain what you need to know when it comes to meeting your tax obligations as a self-employ person.

 Identify What Is Taxable And What Isn’t

-Once you have confirmed that you are a self-employed person, the next step you should take is to distinguish taxable items from non-taxable ones.
+The next step you should take is to distinguish between taxable and non-taxable income.

-On the other hand, items that are tax-exempt for you as a self-employed professional (whether you are a sole proprietor or a business partner) include but are not limited to: research and development costs, regular business expenses, medical expenses and capital allowances.
+On the other hand, items that are tax-exempt for you as a self-employed professional (whether you are a sole proprietor or a business partner) include but are not limited to: income from overseas sources and certain government grants.

 Keep Accurate Accounts And Records

-As a self-employed professional, be sure to ensure all your business transactions are properly kept for record-keeping and accounting purposes.
+As a self-employed person, ensure all your business transactions are properly kept for record-keeping and accounting purposes.

 Business records include income records such as invoices and refunds issued to customers, receipt books and credit notes for returned goods, purchase records such as cash receipts and payment vouchers, records of business-related asset/stock transactions as well as other miscellaneous business records such as accounting schedules and bank statements.

-It also make sense to be separating your business bank account from your personal account for greater transparency and easier accounting purposes.
-Starting a business account is simple and banks like OCBC are able to provide online account openly instantly, with both existing and non-OCBC customers can get their business account application done in less than 10 minutes using MyInfo.
-For those without MyInfo, they can also apply online through their personal banking credentials.
+It also make sense to open a separate your business bank account to distinguish between your personal account.
+This provides for greater transparency and makes it easier for accounting and tax filing purposes.
+Starting a business account is simple and banks like OCBC are able to provide online account openly instantly, with both existing and non-OCBC customers able to get their business account application done in less than 10 minutes using MyInfo.
+For those without MyInfo, you can also apply online through your personal banking credentials.

 As you manually or electronically track all your business records, be sure to keep source documents to supplement your records of business transactions.

-The Income Tax Act requires self-employed individuals to keep business records for a minimum period of five years, hence be sure to conduct your due diligence by recording everything accurately.
+The Income Tax Act requires self-employed persons to keep business records for a minimum period of five years, hence be sure to conduct your due diligence by recording everything accurately.

 As of 2014, if you are operating a small business with business assets which is less than S$100,000 at the end of the most recent financial year as well as when you have an annual revenue of less than S$100,000 for the past two financial years, you are only required to keep business records like listings and registers while you need not keep records of source documents such as invoices and receipts.